Loading…

 Head, Recruitment and Retention, Pfizer, United States

-Gretchen leads the Patient Recruitment Services group at ICON working with a team of strategists to implement recruitment and retention programs on all pertinent ICON studies.
-Most recently Gretchen was the Senior Director leading the Patient Access and Retention Services group at...
+Gretchen leads the Patient Recruitment and Retention team at Pfizer working with a team of strategists and specialists to implement recruitment and retention programs on all Pfizer studies across therapeutic areas.
+Most recently Gretchen was the Head leading the Patient Recruitment...
 Read More →

 Tom Julian